cmoncrief/jadebars/README.md

 ##### Options:

-* `minify` - (boolean) Compress output files.
+* `known` - Array of known helpers to pass to the Handlebars compiler.
+* `knownOnly` - If all helpers are known in advance this may be used to optimize all block helper references.
 Defaults to false.
+* `minify` - Compress output files.
+Defaults to false.
-* `output` - (string) The path to the output file.
+* `output` - The path to the output file.
 If the path has a file extension, all files will be joined at that location.
 Otherwise, the path is assumed to be a directory.
-* `silent` - (boolean) Suppress all console output.
+* `silent` - Suppress all console output.
 Defaults to true.
-* `watch` - (boolean) Watch all files and directories for changes and recompile automatically.
+* `watch` - Watch all files and directories for changes and recompile automatically.
 Defaults to false.

 ##### Example: